bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 Integrating Bokeh server into other web services
 ------------------------------------------------

-To add a Bokeh view to an existing website or web-based application, where the Bokeh server instance is run and managed independently of the "parent" web service in which it is being embedded, the best-supported approach is to use ``bokeh.embed``'s :func:`~bokeh.embed.server_document` and :func:`~bokeh.embed.server_session` methods.
+Bokeh server commonly serves as a solution for constructing plots and dashboards and seamlessly embedding them within a larger parent application.
+To accomplish this, the ``bokeh.embed`` module offers the :func:`~bokeh.embed.server_document` and :func:`~bokeh.embed.server_session` methods.
 See :ref:`ug_output_embed_apps` for a detailed discussion of their usage, with examples.

 As a brief summary, these methods return the text of an HTML ``<script>`` tag, which contains an ``id`` attribute tracking the session ID that Bokeh server